 Life is a metaphor.
 A day to day interaction between things, events, and people; all presented to you as a living lesson.
 Pay attention and you will see that you are surrounded by messages right there just waiting for you to listen to them.

-And so I come to this point.
-Recently, I shared a video entitled “Ira Glass On Storytelling” (Shiyang Lia, D.).
+A few years back, I shared a video entitled “Ira Glass On Storytelling” (Shiyang Lia, D.).
 The message was to believe in your creativity.
 I posted a note, along with the video, that said that I often feel as though I fall short of true creativity but was inspired by the video.
 One person responded immediately to my post saying that my comment surprised her as she had always seen me as highly creative.
 While I have heard this before, I have tossed it aside thinking that my spontaneous little ditties were not of the truly creative caliber of a real artist.

 Then, a few days later, I receive a large envelop in the mail from a Facebook friend who had recently written and published a children’s book.
 I was one of the first to buy a copy; so pleased to know this person; so proud of his accomplishment.
 I assumed that perhaps he had written another one and was gifting me with a copy.
 Instead, it was a book entitled “The Artist’s Way: A Spiritual Path to Higher Creativity by Julia Cameron (2002).
 Inside was a note from him that echoed what the other person had said, that he felt the Ira Glass video was wonderful and timely for him but that he, too, had always seen the creative spirit in me and was surprised to think that I did not.
 He wanted me to read this book.
 He said, “When I bought this book for myself, I bought a couple of extra copies that I could ‘pay forward’ if I ran into someone I thought might enjoy them.
 After reading that you feel like you fall short of creativity, I felt inspired to send you a copy.”